 Oral-maxillofacial consultations and surgery for the pediatric patients is done only at the UMOMSA location.

 Cleft Lip and Palate Repair

 Cleft lip surgery is usually performed when the child is about 10 weeks old.
-The goal of surgery is to close the separation, restore muscle function, and provide a normal shape to the mouth.
+Our goal is to close the separation, restore muscle function, and provide a normal shape to the mouth.
 The nostril deformity may be improved as a result of the procedure, or may require a subsequent surgery.

 A cleft palate is initially treated with surgery safely when the child is between 7 to 18 months old.
 This depends upon the individual child and his/her own situation.
 For example, if the child has other associated health problems, it is likely that the surgery will be delayed.

 - Close the gap or hole between the roof of the mouth and the nose